gim-lang/.github/profile/README.md

 But I really did think about it seriously.

-That's how the development of Gria began—out of the blue.
+That's how the development of Gim began—out of the blue.